Neonader/Quartz/LanguageReference.md

 ## Compiler tricks
 This is a list of extra syntactic features not included in the formal syntax of Quartz:
 * empty lines are always ignored
+* lines with `@` as the first non-whitespace are always ignored
+* code on a line is ignored starting from the first unescaped at sign `@`
 * the backslash `\` is ignored unless used as an escape character
     * `\b` escapes Backspace (U+0008)
     * `\t` escapes Tab (U+0009)